 - Patients with medical marijuana cards are now allowed the smoking form of marijuana but are still subject to restrictions against smoking in public and certain places. - Private entities, including community associations, can pass rules prohibiting smoking while on the common area or association-owned property. - Smoke-free communities will need to balance reasonable accommodation requests to ingest medical marijuana by smoking it in one's unit versus the potential nuisance that use might create for neighboring owners.
 SB 82 (Rules; Bradley) / HB 145 (Local, Federal & Veterans Affairs Subcommittee and Fetterhoff (CO-SPONSORS) Sabatini) - Vegetable Gardens Title: An act relating to vegetable gardens Sponsor(s): Rob Bradley (R., Dist.
-5 - Levy/Suwanee/ Clay/etc.) / Rules Effective Date: July 1, 2019 Law of Florida Cite: 2019-120, Laws of Florida Section Amended: 604.71 - Prohibits a county, municipality, or other political subdivision from passing any regulations or ordinances regarding vegetable gardens on residential properties. - Still allows for the passage of local regulation of a general nature regulating things like water use during drought conditions, fertilizer use or control of invasive species. - Defines "vegetable garden" as "a plot of ground where herbs, fruits, flowers, or vegetables are cultivated for human ingestion.
+5 - Levy/Suwanee/ Clay/etc.) / Rules Effective Date: July 1, 2019 Law of Florida Cite: 2019-120, Laws of Florida Section Amended: 604.71 - Prohibits a county, municipality, or other political subdivision from passing any regulations or ordinances regarding vegetable gardens on residential properties. - Still allows for the passage of local regulation of a general nature regulating things like water use during drought conditions, fertilizer use, or control of invasive species. - Defines "vegetable garden" as "a plot of ground where herbs, fruits, flowers, or vegetables are cultivated for human ingestion."
 Extra Notation:

-- This law should not specifically prevent a community association from enforcing and/ or passing restrictions or rules and regulations regarding landscaping, exterior appearance and alterations. - Most association governing documents already prevent owners from "altering" or "improving" common area (without membership approval) but may not address specific landscaping criteria for individual lots.

-HB 91 (Judiciary Committee and Civil Justice Subcommittee and Altman (CO-SPONSORS) Bush) / SB 462 (Rules ; Community Affairs ; Judiciary ; Powell) - Lis Pendens Title: An act relating to judicial process Sponsor(s): Judiciary Committee ; Civil Justice Subcommittee; House Sponsor: Thad Altman (R - Dist.
-52 -Brevard)/Dr. James Bush (D - Dist.
-109 - Miami-Dade) Law of Florida Cite: 2019-67, Laws of Florida Effective Date: June 7, 2019 Section Amended: 48.23 • Provides an "end date" for a notice of lis pendens, which remains in effect through the transfer of title to the property or unless it is withdrawn or discharged. of ejectment, and specifies that a plaintiff is not required to provide any presuit notice or demand to a defendant prior to filing suit.
+- This law should not specifically prevent a community association from enforcing and/ or passing restrictions or rules and regulations regarding landscaping, exterior appearance, and alterations. - Most association governing documents already prevent owners from "altering" or "improving" common areas (without membership approval) but may not address specific landscaping criteria for individual lots.
+LEGISLATIVE RESULTS MISCELLANEOUS BILLS THAT PASSED CONTINUED ...
+HB 91 (Judiciary Committee and Civil Justice Subcommittee and Altman (CO-SPONSORS) Bush) / SB 462 (Rules; Community Affairs; Judiciary; Powell) - Lis Pendens Title: An act relating to judicial process Sponsor(s): Judiciary Committee ; Civil Justice Subcommittee; House Sponsor: Thad Altman (R - Dist.
+52 -Brevard) / Dr. James Bush (D - Dist.
+109 - Miami-Dade) Law of Florida Cite: 2019-67, Laws of Florida Effective Date: June 7, 2019 Section Amended: 48.23 Provides an "end date" for a notice of lis pendens, which remains in effect through the transfer of title to the property or unless it is withdrawn or discharged.
 Extra Notation: